Our Trustees

 Professor Pamela Kearns PhD FRCPCH

 Appointed 2021.
 Professor Pam Kearns is Chair of Clinical Paediatric Oncology at the University of Birmingham and an Honorary Consultant Paediatric Oncologist at Birmingham Women and Children’s Hospital.
 She is Director of the University of Birmingham’s Institute of Cancer and Genomic Sciences and Director of the Cancer Research UK Clinical Trials Unit (CRCTU).
-As Director of CRCTU, she leads the research strategy for one of UK's largest cancer trials unit, delivering a trials portfolio of over 100 multi-centre & international cancer trials for a wide range of cancers, occurring in all children, young people and adults.
+As Director of CRCTU, she leads the research strategy for one of the UK's largest cancer trials unit, delivering a trials portfolio of over 100 multi-centre and international cancer trials for a wide range of cancers, occurring in children, young people and adults.

 Professor Sir Mike Richards CBE MD FRCP FRCR (Hon) FRCPath (Hon) FRCSEd (Hon)